 March 11, 2020

-The NBA announced the suspension of the regular season after Utah Jazz center Rudy Gobert tested positive for coronavirus COVID-19.
+The NBA announced the suspension of the regular season after Utah Jazz center Rudy Gobert tested positive for the novel coronavirus COVID-19.

 Sources say Gobert is feeling good, strong and stable — and was feeling strong enough to play tonight.